rvsyn/rvsyn/README.md

 ### Hi there 👋
-In the meantime, I will be using this username instead of my full name
+*Note: In the meantime, I will be using this username instead of my full name.
+I have (still, yet) to find the backed assertions from my working notes, so for now this text will be as is.*

 ## What is this repo about:
 I am studying how to build a system that shows the underlying design decisions explicit to their output, their inference to a set of viable solutions, to be generated to comply with requirements, aimed to (in the future) assist design endeavors outside of the perception of "whim" but from a logical approach.

 Can a design be explicit in its measured sources of decision?
-Can a design be solved as a sequence of evaluations?
+Can a it be *solved* as a sequence of evaluations?

 ## When is a design a good one?

-Formally, a design is a method of communication between Sender and Receiver.
+Formally, a design is a method of communication between Sender and Receiver, crafted with a purpose.

-A design is "good" or "bad" depending on whether the Receiver perceiving the design can read the ideas intended to communicate from Sender, by evaluating the properties expressed in it.
+It is "good" or "bad" depending on whether the Receiver perceiving it can read the ideas intended to communicate from Sender, by evaluating the properties expressed in it.

-It happens within a comparative evaluation.
+This judgement happens within a comparative evaluation at the Receiver side.

-The Receiver, when perceiving the design, compares it with one that corresponds to the subject associated with it in his memory.
+The Receiver, when perceiving the design, compares it with one already stored in memory that corresponds to the subject associated with it.
 Then wonders:

-*"Does this proposal need changes to express better such an idea than the solution I remember that already works?"*
+*"Does this proposal needs changes to express better such an idea than the solution I remember that already works?"*

 If it answers NO, then the evaluation stops.
 What the Receiver remembers does not need any more changes.